Aly Khan

-Aly Salomone Khan (13 June 1911 – 12 May 1960) was a Pakistani Ismaili sayyid who served as Pakistan's ambassador to the United Nations.
-He was the son of Sultan Muhammad Shah (Aga Khan III), and the father of Karim al-Husseini (Aga Khan IV).
+Prince Aly Salomone Aga Khan (13 June 1911 – 12 May 1960) was an Italy-born Ismaili Sayyid who served as Pakistan's ambassador to the United Nations.
+He was the son of Sultan Muhammad Shah (Aga Khan III), and the father of Karim al-Hussaini (Aga Khan IV).

 A socialite, racehorse owner and jockey, he was the third husband of actress Rita Hayworth.
 After being passed over for succession as the Aga Khan, he served as the Permanent Representative of Pakistan to the United Nations from 1958 to 1960, where he became a vice president of the General Assembly.

 Birth and education

-Aly Khan was born in Turin, Italy, the younger son and only surviving child of Sultan Mohammad Shah (who served as the titular Aga Khan III) and Cleofe Catterina Teresa "Ginetta" Magliano.
-His father was born in Karachi, British India (now in modern-day Pakistan).
-His mother was Italian.
+Aly Khan was born in Turin, Italy, the younger son and only surviving child of Sultan Mohammad Shah (who served as the titular Aga Khan III) and Italian danseuse étoile Cleope Teresa Magliano (born Cleofe Teresa "Ginetta" Magliano, sister of ballet dancer Emma Magliani).
+His father was born in Karachi, British India (in modern-day Pakistan).
 His paternal grandparents were born in Iran.
-He had two brothers: Mohammed Mahdi Khan, known as "Giuseppe" (who died in 1911) and, by his father's third marriage, Sadruddin Aga Khan.
+He had two brothers: Mohammed Mahdi Khan, known as "Giuseppe" (who died in 1911), and, by his father's third marriage, Sadruddin Aga Khan.
 Aly Khan was educated by private tutors in India and France during his childhood.
 He later trained in England as a lawyer.
 As a 12-year-old boy, he knew Orson Welles, who was approximately four years younger.
-Years later, Welles and Khan would both go on to marry Rita Hayworth, becoming her second and third husband, respectively.
+Welles and Khan both married Rita Hayworth, becoming her second and third husbands, respectively.

 Military service and honours

-In 1939, Aly Aga Khan joined the French Foreign Legion and served with its cavalry division in Egypt and the Middle East.
+In 1939, Aly Khan joined the French Foreign Legion and served with its cavalry division in Egypt and the Middle East.
 In 1940, he joined the Royal Wiltshire Yeomanry, becoming a lieutenant colonel in 1944.
-That same year, he participated in the Allied landing in the south of France with the United States Seventh Army, serving as a liaison officer with the rank of captain; for this, he was made an officer in the Legion of Honour in 1950.
+That year, he participated in the Allied landing in the south of France with the United States Seventh Army, serving as a liaison officer with the rank of captain; for this, he was made an officer in the Legion of Honour in 1950.

 He also was awarded the Croix de Guerre and the United States Bronze Star Medal.

-Aly was installed as the 1st Colonel of the Regiment of the newly raised 4 Cavalry Regiment (1 November 1956), Pakistani Army in a military ceremony during 1957 and he retained this honor until his death.
+Khan was installed as the 1st Colonel of the Regiment of the newly raised 4 Cavalry Regiment (1 November 1956), Pakistan Army in a military ceremony during 1957.
+He retained this honour until his death.